+LAZY LOW CARB MEAL PREP SERIES: Ready in under 10 minutes!
 This low carb keto chicken vegetable soup with sausage has 11 net carbs per serving.
 Easy meal prep you can put together in a flash because there are no pots, no pans, and no cooking involved.
-Or eat right away if you want.
+Use pre-cooked chicken and pre-cooked sausage for super fast meal prep.

 Quick Note: This post contains affiliate links which mean if you make a purchase through one of these links, I may make a small commission, at no cost to you.
 Please read my disclosure statement for details.
 Thank you.